Usage Specifications of TencentDB for MySQL

 #1227-Access denied;you need(at least one of)the SUPER privilege (s) for this operation

 - Grant permission on demand.
-It is sufficient to grant general applications only the DML privileges (SELECT, UPDATE, INSERT, DELETE).
+It is sufficient to grant general applications only the DML permissions (SELECT, UPDATE, INSERT, DELETE).

 - Grant permission to users of general application at the database level.

-- Allow authorized users to access TencentDB for MySQL only from specific IPs or IP range.
+- Allow authorized users to access only from specific IPs or IP range.
 This can be achieved by configuring security groups in the console as instructed there.
 To set a security group for public network access, be sure to allow all the egress IPs involved.

 - Use different accounts for management and development.